dbos-inc/dbos-docs/docs/python/reference/contexts.md

 description: API reference for DBOS context methods and variables
 ---

-DBOS provides a number of context methods and variables you can use to interact with functions and the database.
+DBOS provides a number of useful context methods and variables.
 All are accessed through the syntax `DBOS.<method>` and can only be used once a DBOS class object has been initialized.

 ## Context Methods